I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/nf-d3dkmdt-d3dkmdt-vppr-get-content-rotation.md

 ## -remarks
 <p>This function is declared inline in D3dkmdt.h as:</p>

-<p>If the content being presented has to be rotated by the driver, the output of this function represents the total rotation (the <b>Rotate</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562005">DXGK_PRESENTFLAGS</a> structure) that the driver needs to apply to the pixels provided in the <a href="display.dxgkddipresent">DxgkDdiPresent</a> operation.
+<p>If the content being presented has to be rotated by the driver, the output of this function represents the total rotation (the <b>Rotate</b> member of the <a href="..\d3dkmddi\ns-d3dkmddi--dxgk-presentflags.md">DXGK_PRESENTFLAGS</a> structure) that the driver needs to apply to the pixels provided in the <a href="display.dxgkddipresent">DxgkDdiPresent</a> operation.
 For more info, see <a href="https://msdn.microsoft.com/136CEDA5-2839-4E6E-A032-1A9222C769C6">Supporting Path-Independent Rotation</a>.</p>

 <p>Here's an example of how this function can provide your driver with the info it needs to properly rotate content.
 When a portrait-first device is connected in clone mode to a landscape-first monitor and  the user changes the <b>Orientation</b> in the <b>Display</b> control panel to <b>Portrait</b>, this represents the default orientation of the portrait-first device.
-Therefore the driver should set a value of <a href="https://msdn.microsoft.com/library/windows/hardware/ff546700">D3DKMDT_VIDPN_PRESENT_PATH_ROTATION</a>.<b>D3DKMDT_VPPR_ROTATE90_OFFSET270</b> on the path.
-This function will then return a <i>Rotation</i> value of 1 (identity) to indicate that the content displayed on the clone path is not to be rotated.</p>
+Therefore the driver should set a value of <a href="..\d3dkmdt\ne-d3dkmdt--d3dkmdt-vidpn-present-path-rotation.md">D3DKMDT_VIDPN_PRESENT_PATH_ROTATION</a>.<b>D3DKMDT_VPPR_ROTATE90_OFFSET270</b> on the path.

-<p>This function is declared inline in D3dkmdt.h as:</p>

-<p>If the content being presented has to be rotated by the driver, the output of this function represents the total rotation (the <b>Rotate</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562005">DXGK_PRESENTFLAGS</a> structure) that the driver needs to apply to the pixels provided in the <a href="display.dxgkddipresent">DxgkDdiPresent</a> operation.
-For more info, see <a href="https://msdn.microsoft.com/136CEDA5-2839-4E6E-A032-1A9222C769C6">Supporting Path-Independent Rotation</a>.</p>

-<p>Here's an example of how this function can provide your driver with the info it needs to properly rotate content.
-When a portrait-first device is connected in clone mode to a landscape-first monitor and  the user changes the <b>Orientation</b> in the <b>Display</b> control panel to <b>Portrait</b>, this represents the default orientation of the portrait-first device.
-Therefore the driver should set a value of <a href="https://msdn.microsoft.com/library/windows/hardware/ff546700">D3DKMDT_VIDPN_PRESENT_PATH_ROTATION</a>.<b>D3DKMDT_VPPR_ROTATE90_OFFSET270</b> on the path.
 This function will then return a <i>Rotation</i> value of 1 (identity) to indicate that the content displayed on the clone path is not to be rotated.</p>

 ## -requirements
 <table>